RSaab/rss-scraper/Readme.md

 	- [ ] integrate full swagger-ui serving, OR
 	- [ ] serve serialized yaml file for use with online demo version on swagger-UI
 - [ ] metrics and monitoring for feed update failures
+- [ ] use docker swarm or Kubernetes for larger scale deployments across multiple machines